tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/learn-python-and-julia.md

 One apple costs 1 Dollar
 ```

-3. Boolean types
+3. **Boolean types**

-Boolean types are True or False values (first letter is a capital letter!).
+Boolean types are True or False values (the first letter is a capital letter!).

 {{% codeblock %}}